 I hope you are one of those awesome parents who love to cook and watch your family enjoy your culinary skills.
 I am not necessarily that kind of a mom.
 I cook because I want my family to eat healthily, and it is better for the family budget, and I will leave it at that.
 With that said here is how I manage things in the kitchen.
 I cook for more than one day at a time.
 If I touch the stove it has got to work, not coming away from that furnace with only one day meal, no way, I like to make it count.
 The important thing to keep in mind when cooking for more than one day is healthy storing practices.
 Do not allow the food to stay out for too long.
 Separate the food into serving sizes and freeze them.
 Ensure to label the containers.

-Tip: You can make the meal more versatile if you may be serving the same meat back to back.
-This can be done by adding beans one day and make a sauce or gravy with this.
-The next day you can add vegetables.
-Believe me, the food looks like brand new cuisine!
+Tip: You can make the meal more versatile if you serve the same dish back to back.
+This can be done by adding beans, making a different sauce, or you can add vegetables.
+Believe me, the food looks and taste like brand new cuisine!

 Technology should be your best friend.
-Use your mobile to organise your life.
-Utilise the notepad for grocery lists and also set reminders for when to get some of your tasks done.
+Use your mobile to organize your life.
+Utilize the notepad for grocery lists, and also to set reminders for when to get tasks done.

 Bonus time-saving tip

 Shopping for the family becomes a whole new ball game when you do it with babies and children.
-They make the activity a great lesson in forbearance and fortitude, this is the reason why online shopping was invented.🛒 Parents were succumbing to a condition diagnosed as exhaustion and stress from having to cart around small children, running around the racks and wrestling unwilling bodies off the floor of department stores.
-Thus, in the early stages utilise online shopping for things that you can get online as it will allow you the flexibility to shop in a relaxed atmosphere and also make better shopping decisions because you will not be tempted to just grab something and go.
-This also may help you budget wise.
+They make the activity a great lesson in forbearance and fortitude, this is the reason why online shopping was invented.🛒 My layman diagnosis here.
+Parents can succumb to a condition known as exhaustion and stress.
+This is caused from having to cart around small children, running around the racks and wrestling unwilling bodies off the floor of department stores.
+Thus, in the early stages utilize online shopping for things that you can get online.
+This will allow you the flexibility to shop in a relaxed atmosphere, and also help with making better shopping decisions.
+Everything is available in one space which is a plus for saving time.
 It also helps you to compare prices without having to go from shop to shop.

 Gift cards pretty much work for most people, especially when in doubt.
 They are also very thoughtful as it allows the person receiving it to get something they really want.
 You may consider yourself to be very up there when it comes to fashion, but the person you wish to be happy with your selection may wonder, what could you have been thinking when you bought that thing!